lmatthia/publisher-oa-portfolios/README.md

 * ISSN
 * Journal Title
 * Open Access Mode
-* Article Processing Charge (in USD, excluding taxes)
+* Article Processing Charge (if not noted otherwise: in USD, excluding taxes)
 * Year

 The level of completeness varies according to what I was able to find online (see below).
 I will work to keep these lists updated and add to them if I come across missing information.